natanfudge/fabric-docs/docs/Modding-Tutorials/Miscellaneous/building_mod_basics.md

 As well as about these folders:

-- **src/main/java** Hereâ€™s your code stored.
+- **src/main/java** Here's your code stored.
-- **src/main/resources** Hereâ€™s the modâ€™s assets, meta, confines, etc
-  are located.
-Right now thereâ€™s very few files:
+- **src/main/resources** Here's the mod's assets, meta, confines, etc are located.
+Right now there's very few files:
   - **fabric.mod.json** All kinds of information about your mod are here.
 You can read more about that file [here](../Documentation/fabric_mod_json.md).
-  - **modid.mixin.json** Youâ€™re not going to use it.
+  - **modid.mixin.json** You're not going to use it.
 Just ignore it.

 ## Adding an Item